rufenmatt/pic-enhancer/README.md

 # Enhance face pictures

-This is an app that leverages ML technology for image restoration of faces.
+Pic Enhancer is an application that uses ML technology for image restoration of faces.

+See a live demo [here](https://pic-enhancer.rufenmatt.repl.co/).